PolMine/PolMine.github.io/corpora.md

 aws_secret_access_key = 12345667890
 ```

-The directory for the credentials file does not necessarily exist.
-Use the following code to create it if necessary and use RStudio (by calling `rstudioapi::navigateToFile()` to edit the file.
+The directory for the credentials file does not exist by default.
+Use the following code to create the `.aws` directory and the `credentials` file if necessary.

 ```r
 library(aws.signature)